Hauteclere/DRFmasterclass/walkthrough.md

 : This file is where we will construct the models we use to structure/interact with our data.

 - views.py
-: This file is where we would construct our views, if we were making a basic Django project.
-Since we are using DRF, we will go with a slightly different structure, but it's useful to point this out since not every Django project is a backend API.
+: This file is where we will construct our views.

 ---